 Elizabeth O'Farrell, has served as a member of the board of directors and as a member of the audit committee of the board of directors of Geron Corporation since March 2019.
-Since June 2018, Ms. O'Farrell has served as a member of the board of directors and as a member of the audit committee of the board of directors of PDL BioPharma, Inc., and as a member of the compensation committee of the board of directors since December 2019.
+Since June 2018, Ms. O'Farrell has served as a member of the board of directors of PDL BioPharma, Inc. Since February, 2021, Ms. O'Farrell is a member of the board of directors of Lensar and serves as member and chair of their Audit Committee.
 Ms. O'Farrell retired in 2017 after a 25-year career with Eli Lilly and Company, most recently serving as Chief Procurement Officer and Leader, Global Shared Services from January 2012 to December 2017.
 Prior to that, she advanced through a number of executive management positions including Senior Vice President, Policy and Finance; Senior Vice President, Finance; Chief Financial Officer, Lilly USA; Chief Financial Officer, Lilly Canada; and General Auditor.
 Before joining Eli Lilly, Ms. O'Farrell was an accountant with Boise Cascade Office Products and served as an auditor at Whipple & Company and Price Waterhouse.
-Ms. O'Farrell was an active board member of the YMCA of Greater Indianapolis for more than a decade and served as its Chair from 2014 to 2016.
-She is also a member of the Finance Committee of the United Way of Brevard County Florida and is a volunteer mentor with WeVenture, a small business mentoring program affiliated with the Florida Institute of Technology, Ms. O'Farrell previously served on the boards of the Washington Township Schools Foundation and Keep Indianapolis Beautiful.
+She is also a member of the Finance Committee of the United Way of Brevard County Florida and is a volunteer mentor with WeVenture, a small business mentoring program affiliated with the Florida Institute of Technology.
+Ms. O'Farrell previously served on the boards of the Washington Township Schools Foundation and Keep Indianapolis Beautiful.
 Ms. O'Farrell holds a B.S. in accounting with honors and an M.B.A. in management information systems, both from Indiana University.
 Ms. O'Farrell's extensive financial management experience in the pharmaceutical industry and her financial management of strategic partnerships and supply chain management make her uniquely qualified to serve on our board of directors.